BorPawel/wiredwave/README.md

   - User-friendly functionality allowing customers to adjust the quantity of selected headphones on the product page.

-  - Integration of a smooth and intuitive "Add to Cart" button on the product page.

   - Implementation of a toaster notification system confirming the successful addition of items to the shopping cart.